Density calculation for polymer materials

 image

-In the future, we will continue our search for polymers with high refractive indices by taking advantage of PFP’s high accuracy, speed, and versatility, and we believe that PFP is becoming a powerful tool not only for this application but also for entering the hierarchical structure of organic materials.
+In the future, we will continue to search for polymers with high refractive indices by taking advantage of PFP's high precision, speed, and versatility.
+In addition, PFP is not limited to this application, and it is believed to be becoming a powerful tool for delving into the hierarchical structure of organic materials.

 References